Top 7 Ways a Workers Comp Attorney Can Protect Your Rights

 Third-Party Claims

-Some workplace injuries involve third parties beyond your employer, such as equipment manufacturers.
+A third party, such as the manufacturer of the equipment, may be responsible for some workplace injuries.
 In these cases, your attorney may pursue additional compensation beyond standard workers’ compensation benefits through third-party claims.

 FAQs about Workers Comp Attorney